 Frédéric Boutet: The Garden of the Pirate (part two)

 “It’s him.
-Get back!” the stranger, gripped by a lively agitation, whispered in the ear of M. Duvaudois.
+Get back!”
+Gripped by a lively agitation, the stranger whispered in the ear of M. Duvaudois.
 They withdrew a little, so that their heads were obscured by the leafy branches surrounding the window.

 The man below moved ahead with caution.
 He carried a short spade, rested this against the sundial, and took from his pocket a huge sheet of paper.
 He unfolded and stared at it in the gleam of a little electric torch.
 He put the paper back in his pocket, as well as the torch, and with only the light of the moon directed himself towards the house.